 A working method has been developed to manage, lead and quality-assure these requirements.
 The requirements are monitored, evaluated and fed back.
 Knowledge evolves continuously, and relevant parties are engaged in the process.
 This enables dialogue, capacity development and experience feedback.

 Due to the high requirements for developers of Stockholm Royal Seaport, a capacity development programme is offered, comprising a series of seminars for developers with site allocations, and for the City's project members who are involved in planning and building public open space.
 The capacity development programme addresses a range of themes and helps to develop knowledge and understanding of sustainable urban development.

 Forums for Sustainable Solutions are recurring mini trade fairs, where developers and technical suppliers can meet to make contact and develop business.
 Suppliers can demonstrate their innovative solutions for both products and services.

-Performance appraisals and employee surveys are conducted annually.
-Workload is the greatest challenge and an action plan has been developed.
-OHS at the construction site is regularly monitored and evaluated.
-Read more on page 67 in the Monitoring Report.
+Performance appraisals and employee surveys are carried out annually.
+Heavy workload is the greatest challenge to the organization, and an action plan has been developed.
+Read more on norradjurgardsstaden2030.se (extern).

 Stockholm Royal Seaport fills an important role in developing of knowledge within the construction industry, and the journey has not yet come to an end.
 We continuously evaluate our choices; we develop and try new tools and methods.

 Christina Salmhofer, Sustainability Strategist, Stockholm City Development Administration.